pipefan413/evil-waits/README.txt

    of around 35Mbps so that it'll fit onto a 25GB Blu-ray disc with a little room left for a menu and potentially a bonus video or two if you like.
-The direct rip of the unedited film was 36.2Mbps and slightly too big at 25.5GB, but this is a little over 22GB.
+The direct rip of the unedited film was 36.2Mbps and slightly too big at 25.5GB, but this release is around 22.9GB.
 I have attempted to ensure that it's disc-compatible, but I don't reckon I want it on disc myself so burn at your own discretion (you might want to inspect the file closely before authoring).